// Initialize the SDK with API credentials

 });

-async with call.connect_openai(openai_api_key, "assistant") as connection:
+async with await sts_bot.connect(call, agent_user_id=bot_user_id) as connection:

 async for event in connection:

-# Handle OpenAI events
+# Handle OpenAI Realtime events here

 # Handle Stream Video events

-elif event.type == "call.session_participant_joined":
+if event.type == "call.session_participant_joined":

 participant = getattr(event, "participant", {})